czprz/dever/README.md

 ```
 dever ec env --start
 ```
+**Note:** If any errors occur during an execution.
+You'll be informed that error messages can be found in a log file at end of the command.

 Additional commands are available for environment setup / help therefore it's a good idea to check possible commands like this